 But even if your spouse isn’t a Christ-follower, God still has a mission for you, as His child.
 It may be so you can be a “light” showing God’s love to your spouse.
 It may be so you are a “light” showing God’s love to your children.
 And it may be so you are a “light” showing God’s love to those who see how you live with your spouse and children under difficult situations.
 There are so very many reasons, beyond our understanding, I’m sure.

-On this note, I found a link to another web site that touches on this topic to also prayerfully ponder:
+On this note, we found a link to another web site that touches on this topic to also prayerfully ponder:

 Please pray about all of this, and know that we’re praying for you too.
 If you have any insights and encouragement to share with others please “join the discussion” below.